 If Claris Works is not the target application, several possibilities exist.

 As always, data base files have to be saved as comma (or something else, tab, quotes) separated files (CSV and several other extensions).

 Text files can be saved in some format the target program can read (text only, MS-Word for DOS, etc.).

 On the other hand, you can convert those files without the original software.
 We offer MacText, a little converter, which handles only Claris text files.
-A demonstration/trial version utility can be downloaded from this site.
+See our downloading page.